 But here I will focus on the plane because it is the most widely used and above all it is the one with the most variations in prices.
 To buy your flight the rule is generally to stay flexible on the dates, consider other departure cities close to your home or other destination cities (for example to go to Burma it is often much cheaper to take a flight to Bangkok and then to reach Burma by bus).

-To find a cheap flight, on of the best website is still Skyscanner.
+To find a cheap flight, on of the best website is still Skyscanner (we also like Kiwi a lot).
 You can see prices at different dates, include different departure/arrival airports but also add price alerts.

 This last advice is more a summary of everything above, but really I promise you that it is our best advice!
 Stay open to change, accept the unknown and the unexpected, develop your curiosity and above all: relax! :)